iondv/framework/docs/en/2_system_description/platform_configuration/deploy_modules.md

 }
 ```

-For one specific class - `"minLength"`.
+For the one specific class - `"minLength"`.

 ```
 "modules": {